Indirect Marketing: How To Shift Your Focus to Helping Instead of Selling11 min read

 It’s not a new concept, but nowadays, every solid digital marketing plan should include creating and marketing content.

-82% of marketers are using content marketing in 2021.
+82% of marketers use content marketing.
 In this case, you want to follow the crowd.

 Creating content is all about giving your target audience something of value.
-It shouldn’t be someone always going on about how amazing their product or service is.
+It shouldn’t be always going on about how amazing your product or service is.